MicrosoftDocs/microsoft-365-docs/microsoft-365/compliance/import-epic-data.md

     The `RecordsSaved` field indicates the number of rows in the text file that uploaded.
 For example, if the text file contains four rows, then the value of the `RecordsSaved` fields is 4, if the script successfully uploaded all the rows in the text file.

-If you’ve haven’t run the script in Step 4, a link to download the script is displayed under **Last import**.
+If you've haven't run the script in Step 4, a link to download the script is displayed under **Last import**.
 You can download the script and then follow the steps to run the script.

 ## (Optional) Step 6: Schedule the script to run automatically